liyasthomas/lvr/README.md

 It works on all platforms.
 Android, iOS and Windows phone.
 It runs on **any browser with WebGL and WebRTC** (for iOS, you need to update to iOS 11).

-To try on your phone in only 2 easy steps, check it out!
+Try on your phone in only two easy steps, check it out!

 1. Open any [marker image from here](https://jeromeetienne.github.io/AR.js/data/images/HIRO.jpg) in your browser.
 2. Open my [augmented reality web app](https://liyasthomas.github.io/lvr/) in your phone browser.
 Give permissions to access camera.
 Scan marker image with your camera.